matthewfee/OSECharacterGenerator/README.md

+## About

+This is a character generator for B/X Dungeons and Dragons, and designed for use with Old School Essentials.
+Allows you to create a character and export to a PDF character sheet.

 ## Working On

--Adding Advanced classes
--Export to PDF/image/text
+-Export to image/text
--Adding spell selection

 ## Additional Features

 -One click generation
--Integration with server and databse
+-Integration with server and database
+-Advanced character creation option
+-Additional classes from zine

 ## Available Scripts